yuvalmGS/gigaspaces-wiki-jekyll/sbp/wan-replication-gateway-(deprecated).markdown

 {% note %}
  This example is using Maven for packaging and build.
-Please depanlinkinstall the OpenSpaces Maven plugintengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/Maven+Plugin#MavenPlugin-Installationbelakanglink before you run this example.
+Please [install the OpenSpaces Maven plugin](http://wiki.gigaspaces.com/wiki/display/XAP8/Maven+Plugin#MavenPlugin-Installation) before you run this example.
 Some instructions below might use windows syntax please use appropriate **nix syntax if you are running the example in a **nix machine.
 Example was tested using a single machine with ip address, 192.168.2.100 and Lookup Server ports for SiteA and SiteB as 14164 and 14165 respectively.
 Please modify these corresponding to your environment.
 {% endnote %}

-1. Extract the depanlinkexampletengahlink/attachment_files/sbp/multi-cluster.zipbelakanglink archive into a folder.
+1. Extract the [example](/attachment_files/sbp/multi-cluster.zip) archive into a folder.
 Navigate to the folder (calling it <multi-cluster-example>) and open a command shell.
 Modify the setDevEnv-SiteA.bat/sh and setDevEnv-SiteB.bat/sh files to have proper paths for GigaSpaces home and Java home.
 Also modify the NIC_ADDR variable to have proper ip address for each site.
 2. Run setDevEnv-SiteA script to set the environment variables.

 {% tip %}